Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 “Back then, I didn’t even know this opportunity existed.
 I was just wrapping up my nursing career wondering what I was going to do with myself in retirement.

 J.H. drank good beer at a fine microbrewery and got the butler’s tour—all for free—and then, just like the rest of these travel writers, got paid to write about his experience.

 It’s a tough job, but somebody’s got to do it…

 I say that because you don’t need a degree in journalism or a mastery of the English language to become a travel writer.
 I mean, you need to be able to put a sentence together—but you don’t have to be Hemingway.

-What you DO need is curiosity, and an interest in seeing new places and meeting new people.
+What you DO need is curiosity and an interest in seeing new places and meeting new people.
 You need to be willing to share an opinion about the experiences you have.

-And you need a willingness to learn the techniques, tricks, and secrets the pros rely on to write the kinds of stories that editors want… so you can land those amazing perks that are, indeed, on offer.
+And you need the willingness to learn the techniques, tricks, and secrets the pros rely on to write the kinds of stories that editors want… so you can land those amazing perks that are, indeed, on offer.

 Travel writers who deliver are valuable to the folks in the travel industry who have offers of hospitality to extend.
 And by “writers who deliver,” I mean writers who get stories published and help spread the word about what’s going on around the world.

 Their stories help drive visitors to the places they write about.